Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

 The description clearly states 'List all webhook endpoints' with a specific verb and resource.
-It distinguishes itself from sibling tools like mercury_get_webhook (single webhook) and mercury_create_webhook by being a listing operation.
+It distinguishes this tool from siblings like get, create, delete, and update webhooks.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.